Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Classical Theories and their Twists

 In practice, in this paper we'll need to use a modified, algebraic version of this definition.
 There are several reasons for this. \begin{enumerate} \item Since we hope to eventually describe the moduli spaces of interest in the geometric Langlands program as local solutions in a classical field theory, we'll need a model that depends on an \emph{algebraic structure} on the spacetime manifold.
 As such we won't be able to make sense of classical solutions on a general analytic open set.
 Instead we'll need to work with a topology whose open embeddings are algebraic maps. \item The theories we'll construct will be built using mapping spaces out of spacetime.
 In general, if a spacetime patch $U$ is not proper, these mapping spaces will be of infinite type, and so it will be technically difficult to describe shifted Poisson structures on them.
 Rather than getting bogged down in these functional analysis issues we'll simply ask for a shifted symplectic structure on the \emph{global} sections (with the understanding that a more sophisticated analysis should also recover a global version of the local Poisson bracket used by Costello and Gwilliam). \end{enumerate}

-\begin{remark} We expect that an alternative version of the theory should exist in the analytic topology, using a suitable notion of analytic derived stacks, for example based on the $C^\infty$ dg-manifolds of Carchedi and Roytenberg \cite{CarchediRoytenberg}, the d-manifolds of Joyce \cite{Joycedmanifolds}, or on a formalism of Ben-Bassat and Kremnizer (to appear) generalizing to a complex analytic setting their non-Archimedean analytic geometry \cite{BenBassatKremnizer}. \end{remark}
+\begin{remark} We expect that an alternative version of the theory should exist in the analytic topology, using a suitable notion of analytic derived stacks, for example the formalism introduced by Porta and Yu \cite{PortaYu} or a model based on the $C^\infty$ dg-manifolds of Carchedi and Roytenberg \cite{CarchediRoytenberg} or the d-manifolds of Joyce \cite{Joycedmanifolds}. \end{remark}

 \begin{definition} An \emph{algebraic classical field theory} on a smooth proper algebraic variety $X$ is an assignment of a derived stack $\mc M(U)$ to each Zariski open set $U \sub X$, with a $(-1)$-shifted symplectic structure on the space $\mc M(X)$ of global sections whose shifted tangent complex $\bb{T}_{\mc M(X)}[-1]$ is homotopy equivalent to the global sections of a perturbative classical field theory when equipped with the degree $-3$ pairing induced from the shifted symplectic pairing. \end{definition}